 If you avoid meeting new people or feel extreme fear in social situations, you may have social anxiety disorder.
-Child, adolescent, and adult psychologist Michael Messina, PsyD treats social anxiety disorder at his practice in Southlake, Texas.
+Child, adolescent, and adult psychologists treat social anxiety disorder at Dr. Messina & Associates in Southlake, Texas.
 To learn effective strategies for coping with social anxiety disorder, call or book an appointment online today.

 Social anxiety disorder involves more than just shyness or butterflies in your stomach on a first date.
 Also called social phobia, this mental health condition causes intense, uncontrollable fear in everyday social situations, like interacting with the cashier at a store.

 People with social anxiety disorder feel extremely self-conscious and afraid of social judgment, humiliation, and rejection.

 This fear may prevent you from going to work or school.
 Other times, social anxiety may only occur during performance situations, like giving a speech or playing sports.